-When you unravel the bun – a hairstyle that certain women do (and undo) a dozen times before noon (you know who you are), you find multicultural strands full of historical treasure.
-Sure, it gets hair off the face, out of the eyes and away from harm, but does the bun have mystical powers?
+When you unravel the bun – a hairstyle that certain women do (and undo) a dozen times before noon (you know who you are), you find multicultural strands of historical treasure.
+Sure, it gets hair off the face, out of the eyes, and away from harm, but does the bun have mystical powers?
 Is the topknot a tantric antenna?
 A status symbol?
-The next time you find yourself reaching up to do that habitual twist, maybe you’ll think about it a little differently (or think about it, period).
+The next time you reach up to do that twist, maybe you’ll think about it a bit differently.

 In traditional Southern China, single women arranged their hair in a braid, while married women wore a bun tied at the top of the head.
 The fifteenth birthday was occasion for a coming-of-age Hair Pinning Ceremony when a girl’s hair was washed, combed into a twist, held together with a pin, and declared eligible for marriage.
 (Widows with no intention of remarrying shaved their heads as a sign of indifference.)
 Buddha is famously depicted wearing a topknot.

 In the Ayurvedic system, hair is seen as an extension of the etheric spine, taking in life force or prana to increase vitality and intuition.
 A Rishi is known as a wise one who coils his or her hair up during the day and combs it down at night.
 When hair is tied up in a traditional ‘Rishi knot,’ it is believed to absorb and emit spiritually pure vibrations.
 The circular shape keeps energy moving in a clockwise manner and retains it within the body.